-After use, motor vehicles are crushed with household electrical goods and demolition scrap for metal recovery.
-This generates Shredding Residues (RB).
-25% of the initial weight of a vehicle are in the RB, a third plastics.
-RB These were previously landfilled.
-This solution is not acceptable now.
+After use, motor vehicles are shredded with household appliances and demolition scrap for the recovery of metals.
+This operation generates Crushing Residues (RB).
+About 25% of the initial weight of a vehicle is found in these RBs, of which a third is plastic.
+These BRs were previously landfilled.
+This solution is no longer acceptable now.

-To solve this problem, all manufacturers of the French automotive industry, supported by the Ministries of Industry and Environment, signed in March 10 1993 a Framework Agreement, according to which they agreed to progressively reduce amounts of waste landfilled.
-The aim is to reduce the current percentage of 25% of the weight of end of life vehicles, in 15 2002% and in 5 2015%.
+To solve this problem, all the industrialists of the French automobile sector, supported by the Ministries of Industry and the Environment, signed on March 10, 1993 a Framework Agreement, according to which they undertook to gradually reduce the quantities of waste landfilled.
+The objective is to reduce the current percentage of 25% of the weight of end-of-life vehicles, to 15% in 2002, then 5% in 2015.

-- Pretreatment: Vehicle Safety commissioning (airbags ...), pollution (batteries, oil, coolant, brake fluid, fuel, windshield washer fluid ...)
+- Pre-treatment: vehicle safety (airbags, etc.), pollution control (batteries, oil, coolant, brake fluid, fuel, windshield washer fluid, etc.)